Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 In the first days after poisoning, it is necessary to give up fatty, spicy and heavy foods, milk and dairy products, alcohol and other bad habits.

 Eat small meals.
 Steam or boil dishes.
-Drink plenty and gradually return to your diet.
+Drink a lot and gradually return to your diet.

-To fully restore the body, after food poisoning, follow some rules of nutrition:
+To fully restore the body after food poisoning, follow some nutritional rules:

-- on the second day, food should be light, boiled and crushed as much as possible.
-Start eating with cereals and broths - oatmeal, rice porridge (on the water).
+- on the second day, food should be light, boiled and chopped as much as possible.
+Start eating with cereals and broths - oatmeal, rice porridge (with water).
 Prepare vegetable or chicken broths.
-Don't forget to drink plenty of water;
+Don't forget to drink plenty of fluids;

-- on the third and fourth day you can eat mashed potatoes, rice, lean fish fillets (steamed).
+- on the third and fourth days you can eat mashed potatoes, rice, lean fish fillet (steamed).

 Folk remedies for food poisoning

-Treatment of food poisoning with folk remedies is permissible only with a mild course and only after consultation and permission from a doctor.
+Treatment of food poisoning with folk remedies is permissible only for mild cases and only after consultation and permission from a doctor.

 Dill.
-Pour 1 teaspoon of dill seeds with 1.5 cups of boiling water and let them steep for about 5 minutes.
-Now boil the infusion for a couple of minutes, strain, let it cool a little, and when the product is warm, add 1 teaspoon of honey to it.
-Take the resulting remedy instead of tea, throughout the day.
+Pour 1 teaspoon of dill seeds into 1.5 cups of boiling water and let them brew for about 5 minutes.
+Now boil the infusion for a couple of minutes, strain, let it cool slightly, and when the product is warm, add 1 teaspoon of honey to it.
+Take the resulting product instead of tea throughout the day.
 The daily norm is 1 liter.

 Cinnamon.
-Pour ½ teaspoon of ground cinnamon with 1 cup of boiling water and mix thoroughly.
-Let the product brew for 15-20 minutes, then strain.
+Pour ½ teaspoon of ground cinnamon into 1 cup of boiling water and mix thoroughly.
+Let the product sit for 15-20 minutes, then strain.
 Drink this decoction in small sips throughout the day.
-The daily norm is 1.5 liters.
+The daily norm is 1.5 l.

 Wormwood and yarrow.
-Pour 500 ml of boiling water 1 teaspoon dried and 1 teaspoon.
-Let them brew for about 20 minutes, then strain.
-Divide the resulting product into 5 servings that you need to drink during the day.
+Pour 500 ml of boiling water, 1 teaspoon dried and 1 teaspoon.
+Let them sit for about 20 minutes, then strain.
+Divide the resulting product into 5 servings to drink throughout the day.

-Althea root.
+Marshmallow root.
 Pour 1 teaspoon of crushed marshmallow roots into ½ cup of boiling water.
-Let the product stand for about 30 minutes, strain and add to it (to taste).
+Let the product sit for about 30 minutes, strain and add to it (to taste).
 Drink the resulting infusion 4 times a day, 1 tbsp. spoon.

-Flowers and leaves of marshmallow.
-2 tbsp. spoons of flowers and leaves of marshmallow pour 2 cups of boiling water.
-Leave to infuse for 3-4 hours, then drink instead of tea 3 times a day.
+Marshmallow flowers and leaves.
+2 tbsp.
+Pour 2 cups of boiling water over spoons of marshmallow flowers and leaves.
+Leave to brew for 3-4 hours, then drink instead of tea 3 times a day.

 To prevent, or at least minimize the risk of food poisoning, adhere to the following preventive rules:

-Try to buy and consume less frozen convenience foods - pizza, meatballs, fish sticks, etc.
+Try to purchase and consume less frozen semi-finished products - pizza, cutlets, fish sticks, etc.

 If you have allergies to certain foods, be aware of them.

-In the summer, when it is hot outside, do not buy or eat sweets with cream, milk filling - cakes, tubes, eclairs, etc.
+In the summer, when it is hot outside, do not purchase or eat sweets with cream or milk filling - cakes, straws, eclairs, etc.

-Do not drink alcohol "from under the counter", as well as cheap wines, low-alcohol drinks, energy drinks, etc. Better yet, don't drink alcoholic beverages in any form at all. this drink does not benefit a person, except for medicinal purposes, for example, red wine to increase hemoglobin levels, etc.
+Do not drink alcohol “from under the counter”, as well as cheap wines, low-alcohol drinks, energy drinks, etc. Better yet, don’t drink alcoholic beverages in any form at all, because... this drink does not benefit humans, except for medicinal purposes, for example, red wine to increase hemoglobin levels, etc.

-Change your washcloth and kitchen towel more often, keep the kitchen clean.
+Change your washcloth and kitchen towel more often, and keep your kitchen clean.

 Food poisoning.
 Video

-If poisons, toxins enter the human body, a disorder of normal life activity occurs - poisoning.
-This condition can be caused by poor-quality food, alcohol, pesticides, carbon monoxide, mushrooms, and many other factors.
-In order to recognize the complication in time and provide first aid, you need to know the main symptoms.
+If poisons and toxins enter the human body, a disorder of normal life occurs - poisoning.
+This condition can be caused by poor-quality food, alcohol, pesticides, carbon monoxide, mushrooms and many other factors.
+In order to recognize a complication in time and provide first aid, you need to know the main symptoms.

 The first signs of poisoning

-With a disease, the general well-being of a person always worsens.
-The first symptoms appear in the period from 2 to 24 hours after the ingestion of toxins:
+When an illness occurs, a person’s general well-being always worsens.
+The first symptoms appear within 2 to 24 hours after toxins enter the body:

 • sharp, sometimes unbearable, abdominal pain;